mehdigolzadeh/BoDeGHa/README.md

 ```
 source <name>/bin/activate
 ```
-After running this command your command line prompt will change to `(<name>) ...` and now you can install BoDeGa with the pip command.
+After running this command your command line prompt will change to `(<name>) ...` and now you can install BoDeGHa with the pip command.
 When you are finished running the tool, you can quit the environment by:
 ```
 deactivate